bturnai/smartPhone-addiction-prediction/README.md

 9-14 hours    ▁▂▄▆        keeps climbing just as fast (0.92 SHAP/hour)
 ```

-So it's not a curve, it's a hinge.
+So it's not a curve, but rather a hinge.
 Below 6 hours the feature barely moves the prediction.
 Above it, the effect switches on and rises at a steady rate all the way to the top of the range.

 The step at 9 hours is the trees showing through: XGBoost picks discrete thresholds, and when several trees land on the same cut point their contributions stack into a visible jump.
 It's an artefact of how the model works, not a claim that something changes about people at exactly 9 hours.